edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 .. code-block:: bash

   $ npm install gel
-  # or yarn add edgedb or pnpm add edgedb or bun add edgedb
+  # or 'yarn add gel' or 'pnpm add gel' or 'bun add gel'

 Then go to the ``app/page.tsx`` file to replace the static data with the blogposts fetched from the database.